 - a.
-The members of the standing committees shall be elected by a quorum of Wisconsin's National Convention delegates immediately following the adjournment of the 2020 Wisconsin State Convention, at a meeting to be held the same day on June 13, 2020 (Call VII.B.1) - All members of the delegation shall receive adequate notice of the time, date and place of the meeting to select the standing committee members.
+The members of the standing committees shall be elected by a quorum of Wisconsin's National Convention delegates, at a meeting to be held on June 9, 2024 immediately following the adjournment of the 2024 Wisconsin State Convention in Milwaukee.
+(Call VII.B.1) - All members of the delegation shall receive adequate notice of the time, date and place of the meeting to select the standing committee members.
 (Call VII.B.1)

-3. Allocation of Members
+2. Allocation of Members

 - a.
 The members of the standing committees allocated to Wisconsin shall proportionately represent the presidential preference of all candidates (including uncommitted status) receiving the threshold percentage used in the state's delegation to calculate the at-large apportionment pursuant to Rule 14.E. of the Delegate Selection Rules.
 (Call VII.C.1 & Reg.
 5.9) - b.
-The presidential preference of each candidate receiving the applicable percentage or more within the delegation shall be multiplied by the total number of standing committee positions allocated to Wisconsin .
+The presidential preference of each candidate receiving the applicable percentage or more within the delegation shall be multiplied by the total number of standing committee positions allocated to Wisconsin.
 If the result of such multiplication does not equal 0.455 or above, the presidential preference in question is not entitled to representation on the standing committee.
 If the result of such multiplication is 0.455 but less than 1.455, the presidential preference is entitled to one (1) position.
-Those preferences securing more than 1.455 but less than 2.455 are entitled to two (2) positions, etc. (Call VII.C.2) - c.
+Those preferences securing more than 1.455 but less than 2.455 are entitled to two (2) positions, etc. (Call VII.C.2)

+- c.
 Where the application of this formula results in the total allocation exceeding the total number of committee positions, the presidential candidate whose original figure of representation is farthest from its eventual rounded-off total shall be denied that one (1) additional position.
 Where the application of this formula results in the total allocation falling short of the total number of committee positions, the presidential candidate whose original figure of representation is closest to the next rounding level shall be allotted an additional committee position.
 (Call VII.C.3) - d.
 Standing committee positions allocated to a presidential candidate shall be proportionately allocated, to the extent practicable, to each of the three (3) standing committees.
 When such allocation results in an unequal distribution of standing committee positions by candidate preference, a drawing shall be conducted to distribute the additional positions.
 (Call VII.C.4)

-4. Presidential Candidate Right of Review
+3. Presidential Candidate Right of Review

 - a.
 Each presidential candidate, or that candidate's authorized representative(s), shall be given adequate notice of the date, time and location of the meeting of the state's delegation authorized to elect standing committee members.
 (Call VII.D.1) - b.
-Each presidential candidate, or that candidate's authorized representative(s), must submit to the State Democratic Chair, by 5:00 PM CST on Friday, June 12, 2020, a minimum of (1) name for each slot awarded to that candidate for members of each committee.
+Each presidential candidate, or that candidate's authorized representative(s), must submit to the State Democratic Chair, by 5:00 PM CST on Saturday, June 8 2024, a minimum of (1) name for each slot awarded to that candidate for members of each committee.
 The delegation shall select the standing committee members from among names submitted by the presidential candidates (including uncommitted status).
+The names shall be submitted to the DPW at 15 North Pinckney Street, Suite 200, Madison, WI 53703.
+The delegation shall select the standing committee members from among names submitted by the presidential candidates (including uncommitted status).
 Presidential candidates shall not be required to submit the name of more than one (1) person for each slot awarded to such candidate for members of standing committees.
 (Call VII.D.2)

-5. Selection Procedure to Achieve Equal Division
+4. Selection Procedure to Achieve Equal Division